Somnid/tmpl/readme.md

 Tmpl-full trades leaness for power.
 It has all the same things plus some nice QOL features to make things go a little faster, especially recommended for those who want something a little more frame-worky.
 Note that any new features will go to tmpl-full and tmpl is finished aside from bugs and refactoring.

+You can template lists which will also bind to the attributes on the array models.

 ```
 <template id="template">
   <span><span>